We must heal our watermelon shame.

 We be cool.--Gwendolyn Brooks

 Self-love cancels out all fear.
-Today I will allow my natural, smiling woman to shine through.
+Today I will allow my inner warmth to shine through.

 Tuesday, March 20, 2007